Birding Trip Fees & Bird Watching Tour Options – Washington State

 - Do you require ground transportation?
 (Our guides prefer to go in your car if you have one, but we can usually provide a vehicle in most cases if needed.)

-- Do you want the use of kayaks or a motorized skiff?
-(These can be very useful for seeing the marine birds and a variety whales, porpoises and seals.
-Some birds can only be seen reliably or up close from the water.)
+- Do you want the use of kayaks?
+(Some birds and marine mammals can only be seen reliably or up close from the water.)

 Information on Birding Trips & Bird-watching Tours in Washington